qojulia/QuantumCumulants.jl/docs/src/examples/superradiant-laser.md

 using Plots
 ```

-To give QuantumCumulants the information that several atoms behave identical we need to create a $\texttt{ClusterSpace}$ on the desired Hilbert space.
+To give QuantumCumulants the information that several atoms behave identically we need to create a $\texttt{ClusterSpace}$ on the desired Hilbert space.
 This $\texttt{ClusterSpace}$ additionally needs the order $M$ of the system and a symbolic parameter for the number of identical elements $N$.

 ```@example superradiant-laser